Booking guide

 Webtwizz stores all times in UTC and renders in the customer’s local timezone.
 Calendar invites (.ics) include the right timezone so calendar apps display correctly.

-Yes — Webtwizz can scaffold a Google Calendar two-way sync via OAuth.
-The booking confirmation also includes an .ics attachment that works with any calendar app, no integration needed.
+Yes.
+Webtwizz can scaffold a Google Calendar two-way sync via OAuth.
+The booking confirmation also includes an.ics attachment that works with any calendar app, no integration needed.

 Webtwizz is the AI app builder that lets you edit AI-generated code visually, and ship full-stack apps with auth, databases, and payments.

-120 free credits · No credit card required
+30 free credits daily + 120 signup bonus · No credit card required